Blue-crowned Conure Parrot: Profile and Information

 If you attempt to punish a blue-crowned conure for making noise, it will only get noisier and louder.

-When in captivity, you must feed your pet with a variety of fruits, grains, vegetables, and berries as well.
-Never feed your conure with only nuts and seeds because they will end up very sick.
-Also, never feed them avocado and chocolates.
+Never feed your conure with only nuts and seeds because they will become very sick.
+Also, never feed them avocados and chocolates.

 When your bird is out of the cage playing, it is enough time for the social interaction it needs to stay healthy.